logfellow/logstash-logback-encoder/README.md

 </pattern>
 ```

-...
-And this logging code...
+... and this logging code...

 ```java
 MDC.put("hasMessage", "true");